martjoao/reactnd-project-readable-starter/README.md

 # Readable

-Post manager, such as reddit, that handles posts and comments.
+Post manager, such as reddit, that manages posts and comments.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 Some design decisions on this projects were made based on the Udacity's requirements, such as keeping most of the app's state inside the reducers.